 What can I do with this degree?

-Some graduates may go immediately to work with a theatre company in an urban area like Denver.
-Other graduates continue their education at a 4-year university to become writers, producers/directors, audio and video technicians, teachers and others careers.
+Some graduates may go immediately to work while other graduates continue their education at a 4-year university.

 Cost of Attendance

 For general college expense, students view LCCC’s tuition and fees Web page.
 There are additional fees for certain theatre courses.